mathias-brandewinder/mathias-brandewinder.github.io/_posts/2019-12-04-santas-mailbox.md

 This was a lot of setup!
 But, what is the problem we want to solve here, exactly?

 The problem is the following: in our particular example, every 5 seconds, we are getting somewhere between 0 and 10 work items, each taking about 5 seconds to solve.
-Clearly, if only one ~Elf~ CPU is handling this, we won't be able to keep up.
+Clearly, if only one <del>Elf</del> CPU is handling this, we won't be able to keep up.
 The poor children!
 What can Mister Claus do here to make sure they get a response back before Christmas is over?

 ## Bad Mailbox: A Sad Christmas Story

 Mister Claus is no fool, and realizes that, with an average of 5 tasks arriving every 5 seconds, each batch will take nearly half a minute to process.
-That's no task for a single ~Elf~ CPU, he needs to put many of them to work.
+That's no task for a single <del>Elf</del> CPU, he needs to put many of them to work.

 To avoid blocking new letters arriving every 5 seconds, we will post them into a `MailboxProcessor`.
 And, because we are lazy (not the computer sciency type), we will try to process them using `Array.Parallel`: